mohandalnjjar/mohandalnjjar/README.md

 - 👋 Hi, I’m mohand you can call me HnoOd
-- 👀 I’m interested in mobile development
+- 👀 I’m interested in different platform development such Mobile, Desktop, Ios, Macos
 - 📫 📫 You can Reach me on what's app: 01555569804
 - ⚡ Fun fact: crazy developer